 - 1. Participation on College-wide Committee.
 The Union may submit the names of fifteen (15) individuals to the Vice President of Academic Affairs/Provost for inclusion on any College-wide committee to review benefits.
 The College will guarantee the selection of at least two (2) of the individuals submitted by the Union. - 2.
 Insurance Benefits.
 Board policy sets forth insurance benefits for employees.
-Faculty members shall be entitled to receive the same types of insurance, including the same scope and level of benefits and coverage for Health and Major Medical Insurance and Life Insurance as that provided to full-time, Classified Staff of the College for the plan year beginning January 1, 2018.
-The College will contribute 100 percent towards the monthly premium for the HMO health insurance plan offered by the College.
-The employee is responsible for any amounts for premiums associated with a plan selected by the employee that is more than the HMO plan.
+Faculty members shall be entitled to receive the same types of insurance, including the same scope and level of benefits and coverage for Health and Major Medical Insurance and Life Insurance as that provided to full-time, Classified Staff of the College for the plan year beginning January 1, 2021.
+The College will contribute 100 percent (100%) towards the monthly premium for the HMO health insurance plan for an individual employee offered by the College.
+The employee is responsible for any amounts for premiums associated with a plan selected by the employee that is more than the HMO individual employee plan.
 Should the monthly premium for the single employee HMO plan decrease to an amount below the HMO plan, the College will only be responsible for contributing the lower amount and the employee will be responsible for any additional premiums above the lower amount that is associated with the plan selected by the employee. - 3.
 Life Insurance.
 The College shall provide life insurance in the amount equal to two times the base salary for the annual contract of the Faculty member up to a maximum coverage amount of \$200,000.
-Faculty may purchase, at their expense, additional coverage as offered by the carrier; up to \$20,000 in life insurance on their spouse; and up to \$10,000 on their children from age 6 months to 25 and up to \$500.00 on their children from 14 days to 6 months.
+Faculty may purchase, at their expense, additional coverage as offered by the carrier; up to \$250,000 in life insurance on their spouse; and up to \$10,000 on their children from age 6 months to 26 years.
 Payroll deductions shall be used for the payment of any insurance premiums not covered by the College's contribution. - 4.
 Supplemental Insurance Plans.
-Faculty members shall be entitled to participate in any supplemental insurance plans authorized by the College.

-5. Tuition Reimbursement.
+Faculty members shall be entitled to participate in any supplemental insurance plans authorized by the College. - 5.
+Tuition Reimbursement.
+Faculty members and their families are eligible to receive tuition waivers for college classes in accordance with Board Policy 04-15 and Board Policy 04-16.
+Faculty members are also eligible to receive tuition reimbursement for non-TCC courses in accordance with Board Policy 04-14. - 6.
+Employee Assistance Program.
+The College shall provide an Employee Assistance Program in which one or more consultations for a medical, mental, family, financial, or substance abuse problem shall be provided.
+Notice of availability of the program, including an explanation of services offered, will be provided by the Human Resources Department to all Faculty no less than once annually. - 7.
+Retirement Plans and Tax Sheltered Annuities.
+As employees of the College, Faculty members may participate in either the Florida Retirement System Pension Plan, or its Investment Plan.
+Faculty may also participate in the Community College Optional